Top 10 Preschool Curriculum OptionsAugust 26, 2023

 Our Top 10 Recommendations for Preschool Curriculum

-- Oak Meadow.
 Oak Meadow’s preschool curriculum is all about creativity and imagination!
-This program involves lots of playing, singing, walks, storytelling, and more.
+Theirs is a secular program that involves lots of playing, singing, walks, storytelling, and more.
+It is exciting, engaging, and affordable.
+Parents and kids alike are sure to love it.
+Read our homeschool curriculum review for more information!
+(Spoiler alert: We LOVE it!!)

-- Sonlight.
 This preschool program encourages a pressure-free learning environment.
 Engage your child with classic children’s books, games, stories, and fairy tales!
 Further, Sonlight incorporates pre-reading, pre-math, and pre-science skills into their program, as well as opportunities to work on motor skills, listening, and cognitive abilities.
-Sonlight is also a Christian curriculum and consequently incorporates biblical lessons into their program.
+Sonlight is also a Christian curriculum and consequently incorporates biblical lessons into its program.

-- Winter Promise.
 This Charlotte Mason preschool curriculum offers a hands-on experience with zero prep!
-The program covers every subject without busywork, and includes a weekly planner and resources.
+The program covers every subject without busywork and includes a weekly planner and resources.

-- BookShark.
 BookShark’s complete-subject preschool package is comprehensive and all about preparing your child for kindergarten.
-This package comes fully-planned and with 25 books to enjoy with your preschooler!
+This package comes fully planned and with 25 books to enjoy with your preschooler!
 Your child will begin to learn about the world, language skills, science, math, reading, and art.

-- A Year of Playing Skillfully.
-This preschool curriculum is offered as either a printed book, or an eBook.
+This preschool curriculum is offered as either a printed book or an eBook.
 It is designed for children ages 3-7, so this could be a great option for including your kindergarten and early elementary children as well!
 The learning opportunities presented in this curriculum address the development needs of young children, including all the main subjects as well as motor, social, emotional, and relational skills.

 Extra Preschool Curriculum Options